BISHOPDAN/alx-system_engineering-devops/0x01-shell_permissions/README.md

-That Create a script that creates a directory called Mydir with permissions 751 in the working directory.
+That Write a script that changes the group owner to school for the file hello The file hello will be in the working directory